What Is the Fair Debt Collection Practices Act - FDCPA?

 Collecting interest or fees that aren't authorized by law.

-Depositing or threatening to deposit a postdated check before the date marked on the check.
+Depositing or threatening to deposit a post-dated check before the date marked on the check.

 Using any type of deceptive means to collect a debt.

-Contacting consumers about a debt via postcard.
+Contacting someone about a debt via postcard.

 If you think a debt collector has violated your rights under the FDCPA, you have the right to fight back.
 Specifically, you're allowed to sue the debt collector for damages.